-C.B., is a 19 year old female university student with left facial paralysis resulting from Lyme’s disease.
-The patient experienced complete left facial paralysis post onset with gradually recovery beginning two months post.
-She was referred for facial neuromuscular retraining one year post onset.
+C.B., is a 19-year-old female university student with left facial paralysis resulting from Lyme’s disease.
+The patient experienced complete left facial paralysis post onset with gradual recovery beginning two months post.
+She was referred for facial neuromuscular retraining one-year post onset.
 Initial evaluation revealed slightly increased resting tone, complete eye closure, slightly decreased smile with mild synkinesis noted.
 Attempted lip movements were accompanied by severe synkinesis of orbicularis oculi which resulted in almost complete eye closure (Figures 5, A-D).

 Case study #2.

-L.C., is a bright and motivated 8 year old female with history of congenital asymmetric crying facies.
+L.C., is a bright and motivated 8-year-old female with a history of congenital asymmetric crying facies.
 She was referred by a plastic surgeon for neuromuscular retraining before considering an invasive procedure.
 Her parents reported concern that the patient was being teased by classmates about her “crooked smile”.
-During the initial two day treatment session, evaluation and patient education were completed.
+During the initial two-day treatment session, evaluation and patient education were completed.

 Initial evaluation revealed all facial muscle groups were functioning within normal limits, with the exception of the left lip depressors in which no activity was noted.
 The patient demonstrated an asymmetrical smile with relative hyperactivity of the contralateral depressors (Figure 6A).
 The goal of treatment was to achieve a symmetrical smile.
 Because the patient lacked depressors on the ipsilateral side, treatment was designed to inhibit the relative overactivity of the contralateral depressors in order to achieve symmetry.
 Surface EMG feedback was used to compare the ratio of zygomatic to depressor activity bilaterally during smile.